On two-distillable Werner states: Introduction

 In fact the following stronger conjecture is believed to be true \cite{LC,DiV,WD}.

-\begin{conjecture} None of the Werner states $\rho_W(t)$, $t\in(1/d,1/2]$, is distillable. \end{conjecture}
+\begin{conjecture} None of the Werner states $\rho_W(t)$, $1/d<t\le1/2$, is distillable. \end{conjecture}

-In this paper we will consider a very weak version of it. \begin{conjecture} None of the Werner states $\rho_W(t)$, $t\in(1/d,1/2]$, is $2$-distillable. \end{conjecture}
+In this paper we will consider a very weak version of it. \begin{conjecture} None of the Werner states $\rho_W(t)$, $1/d<t\le1/2$, is $2$-distillable. \end{conjecture}

-For the $k$-distillability problem the following fact \cite{DiV} is important. \begin{proposition} If $\rho_W(t_0)$ is not $k$-distillable for some $t_0$, then none of the states $\rho_W(t)$, $t\le t_0$, is $k$-distillable. \end{proposition}
+For the $k$-distillability problem the following fact \cite[Lemma 4]{DiV} is important. \begin{proposition} If $\rho_W(1/2)$ is not $k$-distillable then none of the states $\rho_W(t)$, $1/d<t<1/2$, is $k$-distillable. \end{proposition}

 In view of this proposition, it suffices to prove Conjecture \ref{hip-3} for $t=1/2$ only.
 Extensive numerical evidence for the validity of this conjecture in the case $d=3$ is presented in \cite{DiV,WD,ML} and \cite{RV}.
-In the latter it is also claimed that their numerical proof is rigorous.
-The case $d=4$ was analyzed recently in \cite{LP} but it remains open.
+In \cite{RV} it is also claimed that their numerical proof is rigorous.
+The case $d=4$ was analyzed in \cite{LP} but it remains open.
+For an alternative approach to the conjectures mentioned above see the very recent paper \cite{MRW}.
+The paper is organized as follows.